 Using Benadryl For Dog Hot Spots

 Benadryl may be beneficial in cases where dogs suffer from hot spots (acute moist pyotraumatic dermatitis) or itchy, irritated skin (3).
-These can be caused by:
+Causes are:

 - Food allergies.
 Some dog foods contain too much corn, soy or other “fillers,” and the dog’s system reacts to these negatively.

 - Allergies related to the dog’s environment.
 This could include pollens, molds, dust, grass, etc. These allergies may be seasonal.

 - Bacterial and fungal skin infections.
 Such infections can cause everything from itching to scabs, discharge and odor and lead to miserable dog hot spots.